A content type in Spinal is a collection of content, like blog posts, documentation or a changelog. Each content type can hold many content items.

 They will all open the same modal that will ask you for some details:

-The Source path can have many sub-folders.
+The Source path can have many sub-folders (and beyond).
 It’s also the folder where all your new content will be stored too.
 There is the option to either include or exclude markdown files in the sub-folders.
-Click on Including content in sub-folders to toggle between including or excluding sub-folders.
+Select on Including content in sub-folders to toggle between including or excluding sub-folders.

 Before adding, Spinal will check if any markdown files can be found in the given Source path.